 Automatic teller machines (ATMs) from two local banks are located in the hospital lobby as well as one located in the cafeteria.

 Daily newspapers are available for sale in the Cafeteria.
 A FAX machine, and two local bank automatic teller machines are located in the front lobby.
 Stamps are available for purchase in the Gift Shop.

 We will do everything we can to prepare you for discharge.
 All discharge instructions will be placed in your red discharge folder.
 On the day of discharge, we may have to wait for the following: prescriptions, follow-up appointments, discharge instructions, lab results, and any other information you may need at home.
 We want to make sure you have all the proper information you need to prevent your return to the hospital.

 Prior to discharge, your nurse will assist you in making arrangements to go home.
 Before you leave, collect all personal items in the room.
 Also, be sure to ask for the return of any valuables you may have had locked up, and any medications that you brought.
 When you are ready to leave, you will be escorted and taken by wheelchair to the discharge area.

 The cafeteria, located off the main hospital lobby, is open to the public and hospital employees.
 Daily cafeteria hours are 6:15 a.m. to 7:00 p.m.

 Located in the hospital atrium, the Atrium Cafe is open seven days a week.
 Hours are:

 Java Junction is located in the hospital's main lobby.

 A chapel for meditation, prayer, and worship is located on the first floor of the Medical Center near the administrative offices.
 The chapel is open to patients and visitors from 6 a.m. until 9 p.m.
 In addition, prayer rooms are located on floors 3, 5, and 6.
 Sunday morning worship services are conducted at 8 a.m. in the Chapel each Sunday.
-Morning prayer services are conducted in the chapel Monday through Friday at 7:35 a.m.
+A weekly morning prayer service is conducted in the chapel on Wednesdays at 9:30 a.m.
 These services are broadcast to patient rooms on our closed circuit TV on Channel 25.